eduardokum/laravel-boleto/docs/source/usage/retorno/index.rst

 .. code-block:: php

-    // This return a iterable object, with all returns
+    // This will return a iterable object, with all returns
     $return->getDetalhes();
+    // This will return a object with information
     $return->getHeader();
+    // This will return a object with information by lote
     $return->getHeaderLote();
+    // This will return a object with totals information
     $return->getTrailer();
+    // This will return a object with totals information by lote
     $return->getTrailerLote();

     // To iterate do: